mrehkopf/vcs/README.md

 **Custom filtering.** Create sets of image filters to be applied to incoming frames.
 You can find more information about custom filtering in the [Custom filters](#custom-filters) subsection.

 ### Record tab
-On the record tab, you can choose to have VCS record captured frames &ndash; as they are displayed on its [output window](#the-output-window) &ndash; into a video.
+On the `Record` tab, you can tell VCS record captured frames &ndash; as they are displayed on its [output window](#the-output-window) &ndash; into a video.

+**Note!**
-**Note:** The recorder records  only video, not audio.
+- The recorder will record video only.
+Audio will not be recorded.
+- The resolution of the video will be that of the current output size, settable via the control panel's [output tab](#output-tab).
+- The output size cannot be changed while recording video.
+All frames will be scaled &ndash; with padding as needed to maintain their aspect ratios &ndash; to fit the video's resolution.
+- The overlay will not be recorded.

 ![](images/screenshots/v1.3.1/control-panel-record.png)